top of page

 • Severe Back Pain (needs medical evaluation)

 Always check with a healthcare provider if a pregnancy massage is suitable for you and please inform me before booking to discuss if we can proceed.
+You may simply require some personal adjustments to your treatment plan.

 Post-natal Massage